SI 2023 Micro Data and Macro Models

 9:30 am

-Antoine Bertheau, University of Copenhagen
+Antoine Bertheau, Norwegian School of Economics

 Marianna Kudlyak, Federal Reserve Bank of San Francisco